Glycemic Index of Flaxseeds

 For those who have diabetes, maintaining optimal blood sugar levels is essential, and fiber plays a significant role in doing so.
 It is regarded as a low-glycemic food because of its high fiber content.
 This implies that eating them won’t create a surge in your blood sugar levels; instead, they’ll climb gradually, aiding in blood sugar regulation.

-Read More: Glycemic Index of Raisins or Kishmish
+Read More: Glycemic Index of Honey

 Their soluble fiber content, notably the mucilage gums in them, which slow down food digestion and lessen the absorption of some nutrients like sugar, can be partly blamed for this impact.